JasonYao3/TTC_transit_delay_proj/README.md

 <a name="Introduction"></a>
 ## Introduction
 As a student who used to go to Ryerson University, I had to commute for hours almost every week on TTC buses and subways.
 I had experienced countless number of delays on both buses and subways, whether they were long delays (on a shuttle bus) or short delays (random emergence alarm activated).
-Now that I have graduated, I think it would be interesting to dive into the delay data and try to find interesting insights out of something I used to be so familar with yet overlooked at.
+Now that I have graduated, I think it would be interesting to dive into the delay data and try to find interesting insights out of something I used to be so familar with, yet overlooked at.

 <a name="Data_Collection"></a>
 ## Data Collection